Galapagos, Inca Trail to Machu Picchu, and Easter Island

 21 Days/20 Nights

 Experience three of the most fascinating destinations in South America on this incredible journey to Ecuador, Peru, and Chile.
-Enjoy the incomparable natural wonders of the Galapagos Islands on a five day cruise aboard the Galapagos Seaman Journey.
+Enjoy the incomparable natural wonders of the Galapagos Islands on a five day cruise aboard the Santa Cruz II.
 Observe iguanas, giant tortoises, blue footed boobies and other animals found nowhere else on Earth.
 Challenge yourself with a four day hike of the Inca Trail to Machu Picchu, and uncover the mysteries of the Moai statues on Easter Island.

-Lodging, Meals, and Airfare: This tour includes accommodations for 20 nights (2 nights in Quito, 4 nights on the Galapagos Seaman Journey, 2 nights in Lima, 3 nights in Cusco, 3 nights on the Inca trail, 1 night in Machu Picchu, 2 nights in Santiago, 3 nights in Easter Island), 37 meals (20 breakfasts, 10 lunches, and 7 dinners), and domestic airfare in Ecuador.
+Lodging and Meals: This tour includes accommodations for 20 nights (2 nights in Quito, 4 nights on the Santa Cruz II, 2 nights in Lima, 3 nights in Cusco, 3 nights on the Inca trail, 1 night in Machu Picchu, 2 nights in Santiago, 3 nights in Easter Island) and 37 meals (20 breakfasts, 10 lunches, and 7 dinners).

 Best Time to Go: April-October.